xxmathias/librepods/CONTRIBUTING.md

 ### Your PR is merged!

-Congratulations! :tada: Once merged, your contributions will be publicly available in AirPodsLikeNormal.
+Congratulations! :tada: Once merged, your contributions will be publicly available in LibrePods.